Lean Games: Transforming Learning and Culture Through Play

 What Are Lean Games?

 Lean games are fun learning tools.
-They show the main ideas of Lean Manufacturing and engagingly.
+They show the main ideas of Lean Manufacturing engagingly.
 They are often used in workshops, training sessions, Kaizen events, and leadership programs to make Lean real.

 In a lean game, players take on roles in a simulated process.
 This can be a production line, service workflow, or logistics system.
 They work under time pressure, encounter problems, and use Lean tools to improve the outcomes round by round.
 Some Lean games use cards, such as the ‘Card Drop Exercise,’ to illustrate Lean concepts interactively.